eososlinux/installscript/README.md

-# installscript

-# bash script to install arch linux installation
+# Bash Script to Install Arch Linux

 # Clone this repository